 Request for Parent/Guardian Interpreter Services or Disability Accommodations

-In accordance with the Individuals with Disabilities Education Act (IDEA) requirement that all educational agencies provide parents of students with disabilities notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations, please click HERE to review the Procedural Safeguards Notice.
+In accordance with the Individuals with Disabilities Education Act (IDEA) requirement that all educational agencies provide parents of students with disabilities notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations, please click the link below to review the Procedural Safeguards Notice.

 Annual Public Notice of Special Services & Programs